Responsibility to Our Clients

 Through sales of water-soluble dietary fiber inulin Fuji FF, Sojitz is working to solve health and nutrition related issues, including obesity, diabetes, metabolic syndrome, and malnutrition.

 Sojitz’s approach for maintaining food safety and security

-*1 The Quality Assurance Office is currently in charge of quality assurance for food product businesses within the Foods & Agriculture Business Division and Retail & Lifestyle Business Division.
+*1 The Quality Assurance Office is currently in charge of food safety management for food product businesses within the Retail & Consumer Service Division and Consumer Industry & Agriculture Business Division.
 We also undertake these same quality assurance initiatives for processed food products planned and developed by Sojitz Group companies.

-For example, we have set up a registration system for suppliers requiring food safety certification in accordance with HACCP*, an internationally-recognized approach which will become legally required within the next few years in Japan.
+For example, we have set up a registration system for suppliers requiring food safety certification in accordance with HACCP*, an internationally recognized approach which was implemented in Japan from June 2021 in response to the amendments to Japan’s Food Sanitation Act.
 We conduct factory audits, production floor visits, food labeling verification of products for which Sojitz is responsible, as well as centralized management of information relating to consumer complaints.